mongodb-js/intellij/packages/mongodb-mql-model/src/docs/md/mql-query/mql-query.md

 references to other Nodes and other components.

 Nodes with components MAY build a tree like structure, resembling an Abstract Syntax Tree.
-Nodes MUST NOT refer to themselves either directly or through one of it's childrens, avoiding circular references.
+Nodes MUST NOT refer to themselves either directly or through one of it's children, avoiding circular references.

 ### MQL Serialization